 Images (from left): RWTH at night, Magnetic resonance facility, RWTH in the historic city of Aachen

 Application.
-PhD students in the Chemical Science and Engineering in the early stages (first to third year) at UCSB, UCB and UCLA are encouraged to apply to become IRES Fellows.
-You will perform research in your first summer at the RWTH Aachen University in Germany on the topics, and at the interface, of catalysis, chemical transformation, modeling and magnetic resonance characterization.
+PhD students in the Chemical Sciences and Engineering in the early to mid stages at UCSB, UCB and UCLA are encouraged to apply to become IRES Fellows.
+You will perform research in the summer at the RWTH Aachen University in Germany on the topics, and at the interface, of catalysis, chemical transformation, modeling and characterization.
 Your research stay will be framed with several workshops on sustainable chemistry and chemistry at the academia-industry interface, while as IRES fellows you will participate in the annual SusTech workshop taking place at UCSB.
-You will receive a summer stipend of $5500, while your travel expenses and accommodation covered.
+You will receive a summer stipend of $5500, while your travel expenses and accommodation are covered.
 Our RWTH partners will organize finding the accommodation for the IRES fellows in Aachen.
-The application deadline is extended until January 15 (Monday) 2018.

 Application and Event Calendar

-Selection Criteria: Collaboration between faculty, applicant quality and motivation
+Selection Criteria: Inspire collaboration between faculty, applicant quality and applicant motivation

 SusTech Workshop: Early April 2018